Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Long Reef Point Lookout

-Walking past the lookout, you will see a long staircase heading down to the easternmost tip of the headland, a popular fishing and whale-watching spot.
+Beyond the lookout, you’ll come across a long staircase that descends to the easternmost tip of the headland, a favourite spot for fishing and whale watching.

 Long Reef Point